mstksg/inCode/copy/entries/monad-plus-1.md

 In Haskell, the term we use (instead of "interface") is "**typeclass**".
-There are some subtle differences (including the fact that you can define default methods, and you also have a bit more power in what you can specify), but it doesn't hurt *too* much to make the analogy.
+There are some subtle differences (including the fact that you can define default functions, and you also have a bit more power in what you can specify), but it doesn't hurt *too* much to make the analogy.
 </aside>